Dhat syndrome: Signs and symptoms

 Young males are most often affected, though similar symptoms have been reported in females with excessive vaginal discharge or leucorrhea, which is also considered a "vital fluid".
 In addition, there are symptoms of fatigue and weakness.
 Patients with Dhat condition most normally ascribe their semen misfortune (secretion of semen in urine) to reasons like inordinate masturbation, sensual dreams, and unreasonable sexual longing.
 Nocturnal emission and secretion of semen in urine are considered to be the most widely recognized symptoms of semen misfortune.
 Patients with Dhat condition frequently dread the result of semen misfortune and regularly have the conviction that it will lead to decrease in sexual performance.
 The most widely recognized side effects in patients with Dhat condition are shortcoming of the body, sluggishness, low energy, and low temperament.
 Premature ejaculation and impotence are commonly seen.
 Other somatic symptoms like weakness, easy fatiguability, palpitations, insomnia, low mood, guilt and anxiety are often present.
 Males sometimes report a subjective feeling that their penises have shortened.
 These symptoms are usually associated with an anxious and dysphoric mood state.
 Another sign of this syndrome is white discharge.
-According to Ayurvedic, an Indian medical system, men who have experienced this have shown signs of anxiety issues.
+According to Ayurveda, an Indian medical system, men who have experienced this have shown signs of anxiety issues.
 This disease is a culture bound syndrome.
 Semen loss is generally viewed as taboo and harmful.
 It is also associated with a lower socioeconomic class.
 Being able to produce semen is viewed as longevity of one's health and certain powers.
 In Indian culture, it is important for a man to produce semen.